WakiMak/trentent.github.io-forked/_posts/2014-05-21-how-to-convert-a-16mb-block-size-pvs-vhd-to-a-2mb-pvs-vhd-file-using-hyper-v.md

   - Citrix
   - Provisioning Services
 ---
-If you've created a 16MB block size VHD file using Citrix PVS you've probably experienced that these disks are a touch more difficult to manage than the 2MB ones. Â With 16MB block size VHD's you cannot mount them in Windows natively, compact them, and manipulate them with regular VHD tools. Â The only tool that I've been able to manipulate them with is PVS, specifically CVHDMOUNT.EXE. Â This allows you to mount the VHD file as a hard disk, but even so you cannot manipulate the disk with lots of tools; the disk isn't recognized at all. Â This includes tools like Disk2VHD that you would think would make it easy to make it into a VHD. Â Not so.
+If you've created a 16MB block size VHD file using Citrix PVS you've probably experienced that these disks are a touch more difficult to manage than the 2MB ones.
+With 16MB block size VHD's you cannot mount them in Windows natively, compact them, and manipulate them with regular VHD tools.
+The only tool that I've been able to manipulate them with is PVS, specifically CVHDMOUNT.EXE.
+This allows you to mount the VHD file as a hard disk, but even so you cannot manipulate the disk with lots of tools; the disk isn't recognized at all.
+This includes tools like Disk2VHD that you would think would make it easy to make it into a VHD.
+Not so.

 In order to convert from a 16MB block size PVS VHD you need to do the following steps: